Valeriy-Burlaka/KodeKata/golang/web/interactive-spaces/spec.md

 - Subscribes the client to updates to a space list

-/spaces/new
+POST /spaces/new

-- Creates a new space and a password for it
+- Creates a new space and a password for it.
+The password should be stored securely (hash + salt), and in a separate file.
+We show the password in a clear text only once, when the space is created, and offer the client to copy and save it.
-- Redirects to the newly created space at /spaces/{id} with password included, so that the newly created space opens unlocked initially
+- Redirects to the newly created space at /spaces/{id} with password included, so that the newly created space is unlocked initially.
 - The new space is in unlocked and "not started" state, so the user can edit its name and "start" the space by posting to `POST /spaces/{id}` route

+GET /spaces/{id}

+- Gets the current state of a space.

 POST /spaces/{id}

 - Updates the space at id {id}
 - Propagates the update made to the space to all clients subscribed to this /spaces/{id}/events and /spaces/events using SSE

-/spaces/{id}/events
+GET /spaces/{id}/events

-- Propagates the update made to the space to all clients subscribed to this space events
+- Subscribes a client to space updates using SSE.

-/spaces/events
+GET /spaces/events

-- Propagates the updates made to all spaces that need to be visible on the index page (e.g., a new space added or a space state has changed, like space has been started or a number of "evolved" cells has changed)
+- Subscribes a client to the general updates made to any of the existing spaces.
+This is needed to update the content on the index page dynamically, like a new space added or a space state has changed (e.g., space name, space state — started/stopped, number of active cells in the space, evolution round, etc.).

 ## Process